 Basic Guidelines of Fault Tolerant Network

-A backplane (or “backplane system”) is a collection of electrical connectors connected in parallel to form a computer bus, with each pin of each connector linked to the same related pin of all the other connectors.
-For backplane connectivity, ATCA employs a dual-star topology.
-As a result, every node (anything that is a network endpoint) inside the ATCA shelf is connected to both switchblades.
-(This statement applies exclusively to PICMG 3.0 R2.0 ECN-002 “cross-connect” enabled shelves for shelf managers.)
+- Backplane Systems: A backplane system is a set of electrical connectors arranged in parallel to form a computer bus, where each pin connects to the corresponding pin on other connectors.
+ATCA systems use a dual-star topology for backplane connectivity, so every node (a network endpoint) in the ATCA shelf connects to both switchblades.
+(This applies specifically to PICMG 3.0 R2.0 ECN-002 “cross-connect” enabled shelves for shelf managers.)

 Channel Bonding: Fault Tolerant Network